apjklab/apjklab.github.io/_news/announcement_5.md

 related_posts: false
 ---

-Our work on R2Net was presented at MIDL 2022 :sparkles:
+Our work on R2Net was presented at MIDL 2022.